Fanur1991/Fanur1991-ITA_sprint_1.1/README.md

 ![Express](https://img.shields.io/badge/-Express-000000?style=flat-square&logo=express&logoColor=white)
 ![React](https://img.shields.io/badge/-React-61DAFB?style=flat-square&logo=react&logoColor=white)

-## Scripts Disponibles
+## Available Scripts

-En este proyecto, puedes ejecutar los siguientes scripts:
+In this project, you can run the following scripts:

 ### `npm run dev`
-Ejecuta el script de desarrollo con TypeScript y ESM.
+Run the development script with TypeScript and ESM.

 ### `npm run tsc`
-Compila los archivos TypeScript a JavaScript.
+Compile TypeScript files to JavaScript.

 ### `npm run tsc:watch`
-Inicia el compilador TypeScript en modo de observación.
+Start the TypeScript compiler in watch mode.

 ### `npm start`
-Ejecuta simultáneamente el servidor y el cliente del proyecto.
+Simultaneously run the server and client of the project.

 ### `npm run start:cli`
-Ejecuta una interfaz de línea de comandos para interactuar con la aplicación.
+Run a command-line interface to interact with the application.

 ### `npm test`
-Ejecuta los tests definidos con Jest para asegurar que todo funcione correctamente.
+Run tests defined with Jest to ensure everything works correctly.

 ### `npm run test:watch`
-Ejecuta los tests en modo de observación, para re-ejecutarlos automáticamente al modificar los archivos.
+Run tests in watch mode, to automatically re-run them when files are modified.

-## Licencia
+## License

-Este proyecto se distribuye bajo la licencia Apache.
-Consulta el archivo `LICENSE` para más detalles.
+This project is distributed under the Apache 2.0 license.
+See the `LICENSE` file for more details.

 ---

-Desarrollado por [Fanur Khusainov](https://github.com/Fanur1991) con ❤️ y ☕.
+Developed by [Fanur Khusainov](https://www.linkedin.com/in/fanur-khusainov-ab86b2102/) with ❤️ and ☕.